 DtS Provision Comment(s)/Recommendation(s) Status Not less than 1 means of accessible water entry/exit in accordance with Specification D3.10 must be provided for each swimming pool required by Table D3.1 to be accessible.
 An accessible entry/exit must be by means of- a fixed or movable ramp and an aquatic wheelchair; or a zero depth entry at a maximum gradient of 1:14 and an aquatic wheelchair; or a platform swimming pool lift and an aquatic wheelchair; or a sling-style swimming pool lift.
-Where a swimming pool has a perimeter of more than 70 m in length, at least one accessible water entry/exit must be provided by a means specified in (b)(i), (ii) or (iii).
-Latching devices on gates and doors forming part of a swimming pool safety barrier need not comply with AS 1428.1.
-The main pool perimeter is >40m but <70m; therefore, one of the following accessible pool entrances is required - a fixed or movable ramp and an aquatic wheelchair; or a zero depth entry at a maximum gradient of 1:14 and an aquatic wheelchair; or a platform swimming pool lift and an aquatic wheelchair.
-A sling-style swimming pool lift.
-DD
+The pool perimeter is &gt; 70m.
+One of the following accessible pool entrances will be required - a fixed or movable ramp and an aquatic wheelchair; or a zero depth entry at a maximum gradient of 1:14 and an aquatic wheelchair; or a platform swimming pool lift and an aquatic wheelchair.
+DD accessible water entry/exit must be provided by a means specified in (b)(i), (ii) or (iii). levices on gates and doors art of a swimming pool safety barrier need not comply with AS 1428.1.